 On the way down to Desoto Falls, be sure to stop to see the A.A.
 Miller Dam which forms the upper part of the falls.
 This area looks especially beautiful surrounded by fall foliage with vibrant colors reflecting in the water.
 If you have extra time, take in even more fall foliage on hiking trails or bring along a picnic to enjoy the views of one of the best state parks in Alabama.

 Where to Stay Near Desoto Falls

 Jacob and Ida’s Pumpkin Playhouse: Check Rates on Booking.com

 Talimena National Scenic Byway, Arkansas

-This stunning scenic drive is a hidden gem and one of the most unique fall vacations in the south!
-The Talimena National Scenic Byway is where to go if you’re looking for vibrant fall foliage with fewer crowds!
+This stunning scenic drive is a hidden gem and one of the most unique fall vacations in the South!
+The Talimena National Scenic Byway is where to go if you’re looking for the best fall leaves in the USA with fewer crowds!

 This 54-mile road trip is a fabulous way to experience fall foliage in Arkansas.
 It runs along Crest Mountain and Winding Stair Mountain in the Ouachita National Forest, offering spectacular views around every corner.
 The road begins in Historic Mena, Arkansas, and ends in Talihina, Oklahoma.

 It only takes a little over an hour to drive the entirety of the Talimena Scenic Byway, but you will want to allow at least a full day to enjoy everything this area has to offer.
 The drive offers plenty of pull-offs along the way to snap photos of the colorful foliage and mountain views as well as cute, historic towns to explore.
 There are also scenic Arkansas hiking trails and beautiful campgrounds for a more outdoorsy adventure.